-As winter, spring and summer service trips became more popular, more opportunities were provided on campus.
+As service trips became more popular more opportunities were provided on campus.
 We began to ask ourselves, "What makes our trips unique?
 How are they different than other experiences provided?"
 We developed the 5 Pillars of ABE as a lens, offering a framework for how we view our service experiences.
 It is our hope that these elements provide a transformational experience for you - one that stretches your experience from just one short week to the rest of your lifetime.

 The kinds of service opportunities offered are as varied as the locations to which we travel.
 Most of our trips include some sort of hands-on direct service component, while others address other types of service as explained by the SOCIAL CHANGE WHEEL.
 For some trips, the service you provide doesn't happen until you return, whether it is by teaching others about your experience and social issues encountered, engaging in advocacy work or making new lifestyle choices.